puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 [inpage_metadata]: #write-a-metadatajson-file

-If you generated your module using the `puppet module generate` command, you'll already have a metadata.json file.
+If you generated your module using the `puppet module generate` command, you'll already have a `metadata.json` file.
 Check it and make any necessary edits.

 If you assembled your module manually, you must make sure that you have a metadata.json file in your module's main directory.

-[See the page about `metadata.json` for full details about its format.][metadata]
+See the related topic about module metadata for details on writing the `metadata.json` file.

+Related topics:

+* [Module metadata and `metadata.json`][metadata]

 ## Build your module

-In order for your module to be successfully uploaded to and displayed on the Forge, your [metadata.json][metadata] file must include the following keys:
+In order for your module to be successfully uploaded to and displayed on the Forge, your ['metadata.json'][metadata] file must include the following keys:

 * `name`
 * `version`